 2. Dry Some Apple Slices

 Dried apples are a great snack.
 Thinly slice your apples and place them on a baking sheet.
 Sprinkle some cinnamon on top for added flavor and bake in the oven (225° F) for up to two hours.
 Dried slices may be stored for a week in your pantry.

 Making and canning apple butter is an easy way to preserve your apples.
 Apple butter is a fun way to spice up simple breakfast foods, including toast or Belgian waffles.
 It is made with pureed apples, brown sugar (optional), cinnamon, and vanilla extract.

 Of course, baking a good ol’ classic apple pie is one of the best ways to use fresh fruit.
 Make some flaky, golden pie crust and fill it with delicious apple pie filling.
 The filling can also be canned or frozen for later use.

 5. Make Homemade Apple Juice

 Fresh apple juice is delicious.
-Put your cored apples in a pan and add enough water to just cover them.
+Add enough water to cover your cored apples in a pan.
 Boil for 20–25 minutes, then strain and season as desired with cinnamon or sugar.
 Refrigerate for up to one week.

 6. Bake Apple Crisp